 The Air Canada pet policy is as follows:

-Only one cat or small dog in the cabin is allowed per passenger.
+Pets (cats and small dogs only) are accepted in the aircraft cabin; only one cat or small dog in the cabin is allowed per passenger.

 On flights to/from Hawaii: Pets are not accepted in the cabin or the baggage compartment.
 Please contact Air Canada Cargo (AC Animals) for rates and assistance in shipping your pet to Hawaii.